 The SDIT is an income tax separate from federal, state, and municipal income taxes that is earmarked specifically to support school districts.
-Imposition of the tax must be voter approved by residents of a school district.
+Imposition of the tax must be approved by voters of a school district.

 2. WHO PAYS THE TAX?